-Under section 496(a) and 496(b) of Local Government Act 1993 a council may make and levy an annual charge for the stormwater management services and for the provision by the council of coastal protection services.
+Under section 496A and 496B of the Local Government Act 1993 a council may make and levy an annual charge for the stormwater management services and for the provision by the council of coastal protection services.

-In addition, under section 501, councils can levy annual charges on each parcel of rateable land for water supply services, sewerage services, drainage services and waste management services (other than domestic waste).
+In addition, under section 501, councils can levy annual charges on each parcel of rateable land, as well as usage based charges, for water supply services, sewerage services, drainage services and waste management services (other than domestic waste).
 There is also scope to allow annual charges on other services prescribed by the Local Government (General) Regulation 2021.